Ashkenazi Jews: The Holocaust

+The Liberty Temple in Buenos Aires, Argentina, founded in 1932.

 Of the estimated 8.8 million Jews living in Europe at the beginning of World War II, the majority of whom were Ashkenazi, about 6 million – more than two-thirds – were systematically murdered in the Holocaust.
 These included 3 million of 3.3 million Polish Jews (91%); 900,000 of 1.5 million in Ukraine (60%); and 50–90% of the Jews of other Slavic nations, Germany, Hungary, and the Baltic states, and over 25% of the Jews in France.
 Sephardi communities suffered similar devastation in a few countries, including Greece, the Netherlands and the former Yugoslavia.

-As the large majority of the victims were Ashkenazi Jews, their percentage dropped from an estimate of 92% of world Jewry in 1930 to nearly 80% of world Jewry today.
-The Holocaust also effectively put an end to the dynamic development of the Yiddish language in the previous decades, as the vast majority of the Jewish victims of the Holocaust, around 5 million, were Yiddish speakers.
+Because the large majority of Holocaust victims were Ashkenazi Jews, their percentage dropped from an estimate of 92% of world Jewry in 1930 to nearly 80% of world Jewry today.
+The Holocaust also effectively put an end to the dynamic development of the Yiddish language in the preceding decades, because the vast majority of Jewish victims of the Holocaust, around 5 million, were Yiddish speakers.

+Contemporary history

 Many of the surviving Ashkenazi Jews emigrated to countries such as Israel, Canada, Argentina, Australia, United Kingdom, and the United States after the war.

-Following the Holocaust, some sources place Ashkenazim today as making up approximately 83%–85% of Jews worldwide, while Sergio DellaPergola in a rough calculation of Sephardic and Mizrahi Jews, implies that Ashkenazi make up a notably lower figure, less than 74%.
+Following the Holocaust, some sources place Ashkenazim today as making up approximately 83–85% of Jews worldwide, while Sergio DellaPergola in a rough calculation of Sephardic and Mizrahi Jews, implies that Ashkenazi make up a notably lower figure, less than 74%.
 Other estimates place Ashkenazi Jews as making up about 75% of Jews worldwide.